-The School operates a smoke free policy within its buildings, grounds and vehicles (with the exception of the gated 'smoking area', adjacent to the catering bins, which is available to staff but not pupils).
+The School operates a smoke free policy within its buildings, grounds and vehicles (with the exception of the gated 'smoking area', adjacent to the catering bins, which is available to staff but not students).

-The total smoking ban applies to the whole School community including pupils, employees, volunteers, parents, visitors, members of the public and others working in or using the School's premises or vehicles.
+The total smoking ban (with the exception of the above designated area for staff) applies to the whole school community including students, employees, volunteers, parents, visitors, members of the public and others working in or using the School's premises or vehicles.